 The inflorescence is a loosely branched terminal panicle, the branches of which, the flower stalks and the flower buds all covered with glandular hair making it all sticky to the touch.

 The flowers are fragrant, 1 to 2 inches wide with 5 rounded rose-purple petals that overlap.
 The center of the flower is a mass of stamens with yellow anthers.
-The stamens surround a central yellowish-green receptacle which is hidden by the anthers until the petals fully expand and spread outward.
+The stamens surround a central yellowish-green receptacle of carpels which is hidden by the anthers until the petals fully expand and spread outward.
 The green calyx has lobes that are tipped with a long green slender appendage.

 Fruit: Fertile flowers produce a raspberry like structure consisting of a domed shape of small drupes, turning red at maturity.
 They are said by some references to be dry and without taste and by other references to be edible, tart, with good flavor but extremely seedy.